jon-jacky/Piety/doc/analogies.md

 separate window manager; it can display windows that are updated by different applications.

-- **boot**: start Python, import needed operating system and application modules, start Piety event loop, start Python REPL console job.
+- **boot**: start the standard blocking Python interpreter, import needed operating system and application modules, start Piety event loop, start non-blocking Piety Python REPL console job.
 Optionally, start other applications.
 This can all be accomplished by a Python script.
 The Piety *scripts* directory contains several Python modules that boot Piety in different configurations.

 - **shutdown**: Optionally, stop applications.
-Then exit Python REPL console job, stop Piety event loop, exit Python.
+Then exit non-blocking Python REPL console job and return to standard blocking Python interpreter, stop Piety event loop, exit Python.

 The operating system that Piety resembles the most is [Oberon](http://www.projectoberon.com/).
 Oberon uses cooperative multitasking, uses a text buffer class as a building block, and uses a multiwindow text editor as its desktop and system shell.

-Revised Mar 2018
+Revised Sep 2018